 4.There’s a better To-Do List

-The really great thing about doing this a time or twenty is that you learn a thing or two.
+The really great thing about doing this a time or five is that you learn a thing or two.
 Like . . .

 recruiter has changed my thinking.
 Resumes should tell a story of personal growth, not just be busting at the seams with activities.
 To that end, we talk to our younger kids about following ideas and exploring pursuits.
 “You love boats?
 Have you tried to get your boater’s license?”
 “You love basketball but didn’t make the team?
 What else can you do?”
 In both cases, my kids responded in ways that made them more interesting in person, not just on paper.
 We also push them outside their comfort zones.
 “So your friends aren’t doing it?
 Tell me again why you don’t want to.”